Next EPE programme meetings:

 Introduction to the results of the study on patients with chronic kidney disease published

 In the latest issue of Elinehto journal by the Finnish Kidney and Liver Association, the results of the study on patients in dialysis care and their knowledge processed in patient education were summarized.
 The online version of the issue is open access.
-More information about the study can be found here.

 A new article about an empowering educational nursing intervention

 Tuominen and others published a research protocol article about a study assessing whether nurse-led empowering education using the teach-back method is effective on self-care activity among patients with colorectal cancer.
 The article can be accessed here.
-The article is part of research on the effectiveness of empowering patient education of patients with colorectal cancer.

 Greetings from an online conference